coryodaniel/bonny/README.md

     MyApp.Controllers.V1.Database,
     MyApp.Controllers.V1.Memcached
   ],

+  # Kubernetes YAML config, defaults to the service account of the pod
+  k8s_conf: "~/.kube/config",

+  # Defaults to "current-context" if a config file is provided, override user, cluster. or context here
+  k8s_conf_opts: [],

   # Set the Kubernetes API group for this operator.
   # This can be overwritten using the @group attribute of a controller